Gas Heater vs Portable Gas Heater

 All installations must comply with Australian Standard AS5601 – Gas Installations.

-Your gas fitter will be able to guide you on many of these points.
+Your gas fitter can guide you on many of these points.

 Manufacturer Sizing Charts for Natural Gas or LPG Gas Heaters